 - Ductwork location.
 With respect to the thermal boundary, ducts can be located inside, outside or a combination.
 Sometimes the location is obvious, in others it is not.
-Fort Collins Building Services has published details that, when followed, will classify ductwork in several of these less-obvious cases exterior walls, floors over garages, soffits adjacent to garages, cantilevers as inside the thermal boundary.
+Fort Collins Building Services has published approved details that, when followed, will classify ductwork in several of these less-obvious cases exterior walls, floors over garages, soffits adjacent to garages, cantilevers as inside the thermal boundary.
 For "Projected" ratings, energy raters should model ductwork in accordance with builder specifications.
 For "Confirmed" ratings, model as-built duct locations. - Duct leakage.
 The testing requirements and REM/Rate specification of duct leakage depends upon the ductwork location.
 Duct leakage only affects the energy rating results and code compliance PASS/FAIL decision when leakage to outside is specified. - For ductwork clearly 100% within the thermal boundary, the code does not require duct leakage measurement.
 Duct leakage to outside can be assumed to be zero and entered as zero in a "Projected" rating (Option: check the "Exemption No Test Required" box).
-In the absence of testing, the energy rater may also enter zero leakage to outside in a "Confirmed" rating. - If any ductwork is located outside the thermal boundary, for a "Projected" rating the energy rater must enter an estimate of duct leakage to outside.
-By default, enter the code-maximum duct leakage to outside = 8 cfm per 100 sf of conditioned floor area.
-If the builder has data that suggests a significantly lower leakage rate is liable to be achieved in the completed home, the builder can direct the rater to enter a lower leakage rate.
-Duct leakage to outside must be measured in the completed building and the result reflected in the "Confirmed" rating. - (Note: some additional details may come into play when duct leakage in individual multifamily dwelling units is tested; refer to Chapter 8 of the RESNET standard and discuss with the contacts listed in the beginning of this guide.) - Ductwork conductive losses.
+If the as-built ductwork is also 100% within the thermal boundary and no leakage test is performed, the energy rater may also enter zero leakage to outside in a "Confirmed" rating. - If any ductwork will be located outside the thermal boundary, for a "Projected" rating the energy rater must enter an estimate of duct leakage to outside.
+For reference, the 2018 I-Codes require total duct leakage to be less than or equal to 4 cfm25 per 100 sf of conditioned floor area.
+Duct leakage to outside must be measured in the completed building and the result reflected in the "Confirmed" rating.
+Building Service's expectation is to see a reasonable relationship between SPA duct leakage to outside and the total duct leakage reported on the Residential Mechanical Systems Performance Report. - (Note: some additional details may come into play when duct leakage in individual multifamily dwelling units is tested; refer to Chapter 8 of the RESNET standard and discuss with the contacts listed in the beginning of this guide.) - Ductwork conductive losses.
 When any ductwork is outside the thermal boundary: - Choose corresponding inputs in REM/Rate's "Duct Locations" section (percentage in different types of thermal locations and corresponding duct insulation R-values). - Enter Duct Surface Area.
 Unless more detailed data is available, enter the area served (for one-system houses, typically the Conditioned Floor Area), the number of return grilles (for "Projected" ratings, estimate based on builder typical practice; for "Confirmed" ratings, update to as-built) and use REM/Rate's "Estimate Surface Area" button.